SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Related Work

 \paragraph{Fine-tuning approaches} typically follow frame-level feature extraction from CLIP followed by temporal aggregation.
 The resulting video feature is aligned with the corresponding text prompt via contrastive loss.
-Either partial, or all the parameters of CLIP are fine-tuned~\cite{actionclip,vificlip}.
-While a majority of the methods~\cite{actionclip,xclip,clip4clip,clip2video} use a Transformer~\cite{transformer} for temporal aggregation of frame-level features, recently~\cite{vificlip} observes that simple mean pooling preserves CLIP's original knowledge if no new modules are learned from scratch.

-Other alternatives use weighted-mean of frame embeddings based on query-scoring~\cite{cliphitchhiker}; compute frame-level attention based on text~\cite{xpool}; integrate temporal aggregation within the image encoder~\cite{clipvip}; or suggest using a temporal model in parallel to the image encoder~\cite{dissapttemp}.
-However, these methods are prone to concept forgetting due to task-specific fine-tuning or adding extra learnable modules that are trained from scratch.
+Either partial, or all the parameters of CLIP are fine-tuned~\citep{actionclip,vificlip}.
+While a majority of the methods~\citep{actionclip,xclip,clip4clip,clip2video} use a Transformer~\citep{transformer} for temporal aggregation of frame-level features, simple mean pooling has been shown to be effective for a narrow task of action recognition~\citep{vificlip}.
+Other approaches use a weighted-mean of frame embeddings based on query-scoring~\citep{cliphitchhiker}; compute frame-level attention based on text~\citep{xpool}; integrate temporal aggregation within the image encoder~\citep{clipvip}; or suggest using a temporal model in parallel to the image encoder~\citep{dissapttemp}.

-\paragraph{Adapters} are lightweight modules injected between layers of a pretrained model for efficient adaptation on a downstream task~\cite{nlpadapters,lora,vladapter,svladapterbmvc2022}.
-The original parameters are usually frozen, and only the adapter parameters are trained, allowing for efficient adaptation.
-We follow this approach instead of fine-tuning, allowing us to efficiently post-pretrain CLIP's \texttt{ViT-B/32} image encoder on a single 12GB GPU, while minimizing concept forgetting.
-Prior works in CLIP adaptation have used spatial adapters~\cite{clipadapter2023ijcv}, spatio-temporal adapters~\cite{stadapter2022neurips}, and cross-modal adapters~\cite{crossadapter} for efficient adaptation to downstream image or video tasks.
-Different from previous works, we show the use of low-rank adapters (LoRA)~\cite{lora}.
+\paragraph{Adapters}, the alternative to finetuning, are lightweight modules injected between layers of a pretrained model for efficient adaptation on a downstream task~\citep{nlpadapters,lora,vladapter,svladapterbmvc2022}.
+The original parameters are usually frozen, and only the adapter is trained, allowing for efficient adaptation.
+Prior works in CLIP adaptation have used spatial adapters~\citep{clipadapter2023ijcv}, spatio-temporal adapters~\citep{stadapter2022neurips}, and cross-modal adapters~\citep{crossadapter} for efficient adaptation to downstream tasks.
+Recently there has been a surge of methods using low-rank adapters (LoRA)~\citep{lora} and advances~\citep{loraplus, liu2024dora} for their high efficiency enabled by low rank learnable matrices during training and no computational overhead during inference.
+We follow this approach instead of fine-tuning, allowing us to efficiently post-pretrain CLIP's \texttt{ViT-B/32} image and/or text encoders on a single 12GB GPU.